latex3/latex3/l3experimental/README.md

 A 'string' in TeX terms is a token list in which all of the tokens have category code 12 ('other'), with the exception of spaces which have the category code 10 ('space').
-The `l3str` bundle consists of two parts.
-The first is `l3str` itself.
-This is a collection of functions to act on strings, including for manipulations such as UTF8 mappings in pdfTeX.
+The `l3strf-format` module provides methods for formatting such strings.

 `l3sys-shell`
 -------------